 That brings together 2 of my favorite foods in the world!

-Best part is that it’s vegan, one-pot pasta recipe made with fresh tomatoes on the vine!
+The best part is that it’s a vegan, one-pot pasta recipe that’s made with fresh tomatoes on the vine!

 Tips for making this pomodoro